iZettle/sdk-ios/README.md

 ## SDK Operations

-⚠️ **Important when calling the methods in the following:** In Objective C, only use the singleton instance returned from `[iZettleSDK shared]`.
+>**Important when calling the methods in the following:** In Objective C, only use the singleton instance returned from `[iZettleSDK shared]`.
 In Swift, only use the singleton instance returned from `iZettleSDK.shared()`.

 The Zettle SDK will handle presentation and dismissal of its views.
 Operations with UI will accept a UIViewController as an argument.
 From this the Zettle SDK will be presented.
 A login screen is displayed if the user has not yet been authenticated with Zettle.